 Recess is supervised, unstructured playtime where children have choices, develop rules for play and release energy and stress.
-Recess will be conducted outdoors when weather permits.
+Recess will be conducted outdoors when the weather permits.
 In the case of inclement weather, appropriate recess activities will be conducted indoors.

-Schools shall provide at least 100 minutes of supervised, safe, and unstructured free-play recess each week for students in kindergarten through grade 5, so that there are at least 20 consecutive minutes of free-play recess per day.
+Schools shall provide at least 100 minutes (about 1 and a half hours) of supervised, safe, and unstructured free-play recess each week for students in kindergarten through grade 5, so that there are at least 20 consecutive minutes of free-play recess per day.